sethlogan3/JFL/README.md

 ##Features

 ###Testing
-* Easily switch between the operating on the public server and development server without needing to know their URLs or ports
+* User can easily switch between operating on the public server and development server without needing to know their respective URLs or ports

 ###API access
 * Handles all POST requests for API endpoints
  * Automatically acquires f-chat tickets
- * User can invoke methods for acquiring character data, such as gender and kinks
+ * User can invoke methods for acquiring any needed character data, such as gender and kinks

 ###F-chat communication
 * Handles all websocket communication